sreedeepEK/sreedeepEK/README.md

-From raw data to real answers.
+From raw data to real answers. previously @Logitech!